ilovetocode2019/telegram.py/README.md

 An async API wrapper for the Telegram bot API in Python

+## Deprecation Notice

+This library is no longer being maintained and I do not recommend using it as it is incomplete and probably buggy.

 ## Installation

 Python 3.7+ is **required** to install and use telegram.py.